la2050/archive/_projects/2015/ambassador-bird-l-a-s-diversity-ambassador.md

 project_areas:
   - County of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: Friend fowarded the challenge to me Organization(s) name(s): Bill Weber Studios Organization(s) mailing address(es): "P.O.
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Bill Weber Studios Organization(s) mailing address(es): "P.O.
 Box 4322\r\nValley Village, CA 91617" Organization(s) website(s): www.averysworld.tv